 Skip To Section

-It’s important to look at the nutritional composition of peppers and what each of those instruments do in the body to understand what your dog stands to benefit.
+As a dog owner, it’s important to look at the nutritional composition of peppers and what each of those instruments do in the body.
+This will give you a better understanding of what your dog stands to benefit.

 Vitamin benefits: Peppers are rich in Vitamin C, which is known to boost immune system function.
 They also contain Vitamin E, which your dog needs to develop healthy skin and coat.
 Peppers also contain Vitamin B6, which is important for nervous system health.